-Come Together; connecting over Art in Vancouver, BC
+Come Together; the power of art in Vancouver, BC

 This past weekend we were fortunate enough to enjoy legendary rock star, Paul McCartney, in concert in Vancouver for his ‘Freshen Up’ world tour.
 As the performer is now 77 years old and has been performing for over 60 years, his music has forged deep connections with the fans, so deep it can be felt emanating from the crowd.
 Over three hours, and 36 songs spanning six decades, the energy emanating from the audience was more powerful than the megawatt sound-system blasting out the guitar riffs and melodies.